ErwanBarbedor/PlumeScript/readme.md

 - Change `not tonumber(x)` to `type(x) ~= "number"` to check if a variable is a number.
 - Correctly map `expand` code.

+#### Enhancement
+- New error message when trying to expand a non-table variable.

 [Older versions](doc/changelog.md)